Intervening Services (CEIS) Step by Step

 Report comprehensive or voluntary CEIS funding and child data to OSEP.

-For each LEA, SEAs are required, as part of the MOE reduction and CEIS data submission to OSEP, to report the amount of IDEA funds reserved for CEIS, the number of children provided CEIS supported by those funds, and the number of children provided those services who subsequently received special education services under Part B. As a result of the 2016 final regulations on significant disproportionality, new reporting requirements and guidance from the U.S. Department of Education are being considered.
+For each LEA, SEAs are required, as part of the MOE reduction and CEIS data submission to OSEP, to report the amount of IDEA funds reserved for CEIS (whether voluntary or comprehensive), the number of children provided voluntary CEIS supported by those funds, and the number of children provided those services who subsequently received special education services under Part B.

 TA centers that help with reporting the MOE reduction and CEIS data submission to OSEP